eliasecchig/temp-streamlit-deployment/README.md

 ### Share Your Experience

-For other types of feedback, or if you'd like to share a positive experience or success story using this starter kit, we'd love to hear from you!
-You can reach out to us at [e2e-gen-ai-app-starter-kit@google.com](mailto:e2e-gen-ai-app-starter-kit@google.com).
+For other types of feedback, or if you'd like to share a positive experience or success story using this starter pack, we'd love to hear from you!
+You can reach out to us at [e2e-gen-ai-app-starter-pack@google.com](mailto:e2e-gen-ai-app-starter-pack@google.com).

 Thank you for your contributions!